 How to get a teacher trained as an In-District Autism Consultant (IDAC)

 - Register the teacher(s) to attend six days of autism training ro including the following:

 - Introduction to Autism AND either Working with Autistic Students in the School OR Early Intervention for the Young Child with Autism (These trainings are offered through your Regional Professional Development Centers) Links to these centers are located on the home page of Project ACCESS website.

 - Training for In-District Autism Consultants will be held each summer (usually in June)

 What are the advantages to the district of having an ACCESS trained In-District Autism Consultant?

 - You will have your own on-site staff person with expertise in autism.

 - The In-District Autism Consultant can support and train other district staff members.

-- The MAC has the knowledge and skills to facilitate eligibility criteria and programming with the IEP team for students with autism.
+- The In-District Autism Consultant has the knowledge and skills to facilitate team diagnosis and programming for students with autism.

 - The In-District Autism Consultant collaborates with staff to get additional support and resources to support students with autism when necessary.